MystenLabs/sui/external-crates/move/tooling/prettier-move/README.md

 ## Prerequisites

-Currently, in order to use the plugin, you need to install `npm` command (`brew install npm` on a Mac).
+In order to use the plugin, you need to install `npm` command (`brew install npm` on a Mac).
 You can use the plugin to format Move files (`.move` extension) both on the command line and using Prettier's VSCode [extension](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode).
 When the